Sahara Khatun: BDR mutiny

-During the 2009 BDR Mutiny, Khatun led the delegation to negotiate with the mutineers, who were either India soldiers portrayed as BD or BD AL supporters portrayed as BDR staging a mutiny against their officers of Bangladesh Rifles, the paramilitary force in charge of the borders.
-She went inside the campus of Bangladesh Rifles to stimulate negotiation and to ask the mutineers to put their arms down.
+During the 2009 BDR Mutiny, Khatun led the delegation to negotiate with the mutineers.
+She went inside the campus of the Bangladesh Rifles to stimulate negotiation and to ask the mutineers to put their arms down.

-The mutiny resulted in the death of 57 top officials of the army, and 3 family members.
+The mutiny resulted in the death of 57 top officials of the army and 3 family members.

 Extrajudicial killing

-Awami League in 2008 had promised in its election manifesto that it would stop all extrajudicial killings if brought to power, and Human Rights Watch observed that Awami League had failed in its promise.
+The Awami League in 2008 had promised in its election manifesto that it would stop all extrajudicial killings if brought to power, and Human Rights Watch observed that the Awami League had failed in its promise.

 Comment on Janmastami

-Khatun attracted criticism in August 2010 when she asked the Hindu-minorities to cut their religious festival Janmastami short, so that it would not clash with the Muslim-majority observances of Ramadan, as they coincided with the same time period.
+Khatun attracted criticism in August 2010 when she asked the Hindu minority to cut their religious festival Janmastami short so that it would not clash with the Muslim-majority observances of Ramadan, as they coincided with the same time period.
 She urged the Hindu community not to make loud noises during sunset, when Muslims would be having iftar.
 Her comments were considered discriminatory, since a limitation on minority celebrations was being imposed for the first time; Hindu festivals had previously coincided with Ramadan in Bangladesh.